SuciuCaesar12/codeT5-method-name-prediction/README.md

 * **Evaluation Metrics:**
     * __Exact Match Accuracy__: The percentage of predictions that exactly match the target.
     * __ROUGE__: The average of the ROUGE-1, ROUGE-2, ROUGE-L, and ROUGE-LSUM scores.
     We assume the natural composition of method names and calculate ROUGE scores on the word level by splitting predicted and target names into words.
+    The columns represent the range of number of lines in the body.

     * __Code Summarization__: